NOAA-EMC/NCEPLIBS-external/doc/README_macos_gccgfortran.txt

 Homebrew is used to install the GNU (gcc+gfortran) compilers.
 Note that the export statements are required for the subsequent steps, as well as for building NCEPLIBS-external, NCEPLIBS and UFS applications.

+Note that 16GB of memory are required for running the UFS weather model at C96 resolution.

 1. Install homebrew, the GNU compilers and other utilities:

 (1) Install homebrew